arcoyk/million_plot/README.md

 words and vectors must be corresponding. e.g. the point of "dog" appears at (x, y) = (10.32, 42.234) on the example above.
 The label appears with mouse hover.

-You can edit this file to change the visualizing data.
-In this example, data.module.js is

 # Why?
-This is a part conversation visualization program.
-You can easily create interactive visualization systems for feature vectors too.
+You can easily create interactive visualization systems for feature vectors .
 For simple visualization purpose, consider using [Embedding Projector](https://projector.tensorflow.org/).
 For more advanced visualization, see [Arts & Culture Experiment](https://artsexperiments.withgoogle.com/freefall).